jjamesstarkTestUser/utahCountyP45.github.io/index.md

 # Delegate Notes

 Justin Stark, a county delegate, will be including all of his personal notes in this repository.
 These notes can be found [here](https://github.com/utahCountyP45/utahCountyP45.github.io/tree/master/js_notes)

+Hannah Petersen, a county and state delegate, will be including all of her personal notes [here](https://github.com/utahCountyP45/utahCountyP45.github.io/tree/master/hp_notes)